kalbir/personal-awesome-list/README.md

 - [The first principles of product management](https://blackboxofpm.com/the-first-principles-of-product-management-ea0e2f2a018c) &mdash; maximise impact to the mission and achieve everything through others.
 Long, good.

+- [Product management mental models](https://blackboxofpm.com/product-management-mental-models-for-everyone-31e7828cb50b) &emdash; great list of mental models to use in product management.
+They are the little shorthands you pick up through experience to help familirise yourself in new territory.
+Examples: local maxima, ship earlier for customer value, key failure indicator (love that one).

 ## Software engineering

 ### Conceptual